kateosborn10/catan/README.md

   * Every node object contains a vector of tiles that represents the tiles that surround it.
 This is essential to game play and although is only created once during the game should be tested.
   * Nodes primary responsibility is keeping track of who owns the node.
 That is, a node must know which player has a building on it, what type of building it is and which players have walls coming into the node.
 I would test each aspect of this as I continue to change the owners and the building types.
   * Nodes emit signals to the game object when they are clicked.
 These signals must be handeled correctly in order for players to build where they would like to build.
+ * Player Dashboard:
+  * Widget Group Boxes, counts and buttons can all be tested visually by interacting with the game.
+  * All slots and signals would need to be tested.
+For example, the OnBuildOptionSelected slot should be called every time the user changes the index of the build options drop down.
+The test would have to ensure that when a user selects wall that the ToggleBuildWall signal is emitted and caught by the game.
+Futhermore, another test would make sure that the current-Building field was being appropriately set.
+* Player:
+ *